bartolo7/React-Native-E2E-Automation/README.md

 ### Build .apk and .app

 The point is a bit generic as I do not know the architecture of your React-Native App.
 I just aim to describe how I did it in my project.
-I am building the .apk and .app locally by using xcodebuild and gradlew; however, I recommet you to checkout Fastlane: https://docs.fastlane.tools/
+I am building the .apk and .app locally by using xcodebuild and gradlew; however, I recommed you to checkout Fastlane: https://docs.fastlane.tools/

 1. Add the two scripts below to the package.json in your React-Native repo: